On behalf of the Board of Directors of your Company, I am delighted to

 partners and members of GAIL family for reposing their faith, trust and

-On behalf of your Directors, I would like to place on record their deep
+On behalf of your Directors, I would like to place on record our deep

 Your Directors and employees look forward to the future with confidence

-and stand committed to create a prosperous future for all stakeholders.
+and stand committed to creating a bright future for all stakeholders.

 For and on behalf of the Board